What I stand for

 - No short-changing of Cork’s heritage for OPW walls – that don’t respect our city’s culture or history and won’t live up to the challenge of a changing climate.

-I am a software engineer at Laya Healthcare in Little Island.
-I’ve worked for 15 years in IT, community education, R&D and various community enterprises.
+I am a software engineer who has worked for 20 years in IT, community education, R&D and various community enterprises.

 In my technology career, I’ve worked in healthcare, e-learning, and digital inclusion.
 I’ve been involved in technology start-ups and significant open source projects.
 I am a co-founder of the CorkDev series of talks on technology and the IT industry and Wikimedia Ireland, the Irish affiliate of the Wikimedia Foundation.